shanemcw/homebridge-amazondash-MAC/README.md

 * Installation and usage documentation
 * Code maintenance, bug fixes

+## Ideas

+* Mount an Amazon Dash button as a doorbell and have a HomePod (or more than one) play a [doorbell sound effect](https://music.apple.com/us/album/door-bells-sound-effects/944475720), or a song about someone being at the door.
+	* *Ring My Bell* by Anita Ward
+	* *Someone's Knocking at the Door* by Paul McCartney
+	* If you'd like only part of a song played:
+		* In Apple's *Music*, listen the the song and write down the start and end times of the part of the song to play.
+Go to *Get Info* on the song and select the `Options` tab.
+On that screen you can set the start time and end time to play.
+You can also increase the song's default volume.
+In Apple's *Home* app, you can set to play the song on "repeat."
+* Keep the product brand sticker on several Amazon Dash buttons and use them to start different playlists.
+For example create playlists "Mucinex" and "Kraft Mac & Cheese" that are played when you push the Amazon Dash buttons for those products.
+* Buy me a beer: look for the `Donate` link and send me $2 USD for a draft [PBR](https://pabstblueribbon.com).

-## Installation
+## Installation Summary

 1. **Administrator privileges are required for these steps**
 1. Set up a wifi device with monitor mode capability
 2. Test `tcpdump` and install if needed
-3. Give the `homebridge` user permission to also `sudo tcpdump` without a password
-4. Run `sudo tcpdump` standalone with the wifi device to test usage and visibility of Dash activity
+3. Run `sudo tcpdump --monitor-mode` standalone with the wifi device (i.e. `-i` and the wifi interface name) to test usage and visibility of Dash activity
+4. Give the `homebridge` user permission to also `sudo tcpdump` without a password
-5. Install this plugin: `npm install -g homebridge-amazondash-mac`
+6. Install this plugin: `npm install -g homebridge-amazondash-mac`
 7. Update the Homebridge Amazondash MAC plugin's config.json via the plugin's settings
 8. Use `debug` levels during installation experimentation

+## Settings

-## Example config.json created by settings
+### Example config.json created by settings

 	{
    	"platform": "AmazonDash-MAC",